isidoridev/wordMine/README.md

 hypothetically you should be able to have a superficial understanding of the text.

-<h3>Possible Improvements</h3>
-There are two methods if you want super optimization, one for small and one for large.
-And there should be an option for
-"the noun".

-0) Open & convert from pdf to txt
+### How it works (currently)

-1) Parse the text file (TICK)
+1. Parse the text file

-	1.5) Clean up the text file (TICK)
+2. Clean up the text file

-2) Add each word to a list (TICK)
+3. Add each word to a list

-3) counts  = collections.Counter(wordlist) returns the frequencys (TICK)
+4. print(collections.Counter(wordlist)) returns the freqs

+### Possible Improvements
-Still a slight bug with some symbols.
+1. Still a bug with special symbols being included.

-Im sure it could use less looping.
+2. Im sure it could use less looping.

-Pretty sure the badchars list doesn't work.
+3. PDFs don't work

+### How to use
+1. Clone the git repository into a folder of your choice.

+2. chmod +x wordMine.sh

+3. Enter your favourite editor to this file: 'emacs ~/.bashrc'

+4. At the bottom of the file, put the path to where you cloned:

+   __alias wordMine='~/git/wordMine/wordMine.sh'__

+Now run 'wordMine <anyFile.txt>'

+Good job.